i

 6. Click ‘Activate’ to use the theme.

-Do you want to install an externally downloaded theme?
+Do you want to install an externally-downloaded theme?
 Click on ‘Upload Theme’ on the theme page.

 Customising the WordPress theme

 After you have installed the WordPress theme, you can customise it to your taste.
 You do this via ‘Appearance’ > ‘Customise’.
 Which options you have depends on the theme you have chosen.
-If you prefer to design the website entirely, you can look for a drag-and-drop website builder like Elementor Website Builder or Beaver Builder.
-You add a website builder to your website as a WordPress plugin.

 9. Install WordPress plugins

-WordPress comes with several features by default.
-Yet sometimes you want to add extra features to your website, such as a contact form, social media buttons and good security.
-This is where plugins come in.
-WordPress plugins are pieces of software that allow you to add valuable features to your site.
+WordPress plugins are pieces of software that allow you to add valuable features to your WordPress site.
 Via the Plugin Directory, you can find thousands of plugins, each with its functions.
-Or, for paid plugins, take a look at CodeCanyon.
+Alternatively, for paid plugins, take a look at CodeCanyon.

 Popular WordPress plugins